Dangers of Intermittent Fasting: Cortisol and Low Blood Sugar

 - Craving sugar, carbs or caffeine

-Cortisol: Our brains don't know if we're stress or low in sugar
+Cortisol: Our brains don't know if we're stressed or low in blood sugar

 I usually spend my second visit teaching this stuff to every patient because once they start eating adequate protein every 4 hours most of the symptoms mentioned above completely go away.
 It’s often the main cause of headaches, anxiety, nausea and sugar/carb cravings in most of my patients.

 Interfittent Fasting: Possible complications due to long-term excess cortisol